Imagine new worlds, experience new cultures, and discover new ideas—all within the shelves of our library.

 As they learn how to use different library tools, first-graders grow their literary repertoire and their passion for reading.
 Students learn about the alphabetical arrangement of fiction books and the concept of subject classification to nonfiction books.
 While they continue to develop responsible library habits and respect library materials, students receive individual instruction in the use of the online catalog and begin to borrow books.
 Ultimately, as they participate in activities that bring stories to life, they learn the difference between fiction and nonfiction stories while starting to explore even more genres.

 Second-grade students continue to build their library skills and discover new literary genres, so they can use the library with confidence and ease.
 They will continue learning to use the electronic catalog as they become more familiar with the biography and nonfiction sections of the library in preparation for research projects.
 Over the course of their second-grade year, students will explore many new genres like poetry, mystery, fantasy, fairy tales, myths and legends, and contemporary fiction as they begin to expand their knowledge and explore global and social issues.

 By now, third-grade students know how to navigate the library.
 And with a curriculum that includes several new genres of literature, they find even more page-turning discoveries.
 Students explore more poetry, mystery books, and Native American tales while also learning the different parts of a book and understanding the importance of a copyright date.

-Beyond reading for personal enjoyment, fourth-grade students learn how to use the library for research—and because we show them how to find precise information, they’re able to read and work independently.
+Beyond reading for personal enjoyment, fourth-grade students learn how to use the library for research—and because they have learned how to find precise information, they’re able to read and work independently.
 Students continue to explore new genres of literature including biographies, Newbery Medal Winners, science fiction, and historical fiction.
 They become familiar with the Dewey decimal classification system as they develop research and bibliographic skills, finding new and exciting opportunities to further expand their literary knowledge beyond the curriculum.